Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4: Hierarchical Bayesian Inference

 Given a population distribution $\Lambda$, the likelihood of the GW data $\{d\}$ from $N_{\rm det}$ detections is \citep{2019MNRAS.486.1086M, 2023PhRvX..13a1048A, 2025arXiv250818083T},

-where $N=\int{R(z|\Lambda)\frac{dV_{\rm c}}{dz}\frac{T_{\rm obs}}{1+z}dz}$ is the total number of mergers in the surveyed time-space volume, and $N_{\rm exp}=N\int{P({\rm det}|\theta)\pi(\theta|\Lambda)d\theta}$ is the expected number of detections, with detection probability $P({\rm det}|\theta)$. $N_{\rm exp}$ is calculated using a Monte Carlo integral over the referred injection \citep{2025arXiv250810638E} (Adopted from https://zenodo.org/records/16740128), and $\mathcal{L}(d_i|\theta_i)$ is evaluated using the posterior samples (Posterior samples \citep{ 2024PhRvD.109b2001A,2023PhRvX..13d1039A,2025arXiv250818082T} are taken from \href{https://gwosc.org/eventapi/html/GWTC/}{GWOSC}).
+where $N=\int{R(z|\Lambda)\frac{dV_{\rm c}}{dz}\frac{T_{\rm obs}}{1+z}dz}$ is the total number of mergers in the surveyed time-space volume, and $N_{\rm exp}=N\int{P({\rm det}|\theta)\pi(\theta|\Lambda)d\theta}$ is the expected number of detections, with detection probability $P({\rm det}|\theta)$. $N_{\rm exp}$ is calculated using a Monte Carlo integral over the referred injection \citep{2025PhRvD.112j2001E} (Adopted from https://zenodo.org/records/16740128), and $\mathcal{L}(d_i|\theta_i)$ is evaluated using the posterior samples (Posterior samples \citep{ 2024PhRvD.109b2001A,2023PhRvX..13d1039A,2025arXiv250818082T} are taken from \href{https://gwosc.org/eventapi/html/GWTC/}{GWOSC}).
 Following \citep{2025arXiv250818083T}, we constrain the total uncertainties of the Monte Carlo integrals $\sigma_{\rm tot} < 1$ to ensure accurate evaluation of likelihood, and choose a threshold of false-alarm rate (FAR) of $<1~yr^{-1}$ to select the events, and exclude the GW190814 for its unclear nature \citep{ 2023PhRvX..13a1048A}, so that 153 events are selected for our analysis.
-The 'Mixed' posterior samples are adopted for each event.
+The posterior samples used in our analysis are the same as that of \citet{2025arXiv250818083T}.
 We use the Pymultinest sampler \citep{2016ascl.soft06005B}, to obtain the posterior distribution of the hyperparameters.